Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 For both the [simulated deployment validation](#simulated-deployment-validation) as well as the [test deployment](#test-deployment) we should account for the following prerequisites:
 - A _"Sandbox"_ or _"Engineering"_ **validation subscription** (in Azure) has to be used to test if the modules (or other components) are deployable.
 This subscription must not have connectivity to any on-premises or other Azure networks.
-- An Azure Active Directory Service Principal (AAD SPN) to authenticate to the validation subscription and run the test deployments of the modules.
+- An Azure Active Directory [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) (AAD SPN) to authenticate to the validation subscription and run the test deployments of the modules.

 ### Pipeline secrets